-If Your Partner’s Not Comfortable Attending Religious Services, An Expert Suggests This
+Here’s What To Do If Your Partner’s Not Comfortable Attending Your Religious Services

 Religion can be really personal.
 Some people grow up attending religious services with their parents, and so, continue attending into adulthood.
 Others might stop attending services after moving out, or stop practicing the religion they were born into because their beliefs change.
 It varies for everyone.
 But if your religion is important to you, and you're dating someone for whom religion is not, or someone who doesn't believe in religion, period, practicing your religion can get tricky — especially if your partner’s not comfortable attending religious services, even though it would mean a lot to you if they did.
 However, it does not have to be a deal-breaker if you're willing to work together to find middle ground.